XanaduAI/MrMustard/README.md

 ### The `math` Module

 The backbone providing plug-and-play backend support.
-Acts as a drop-in replacement for `numpy`, `tensorflow`, or `jax`.
+Acts as a drop-in replacement for `numpy` or `jax`.

 ## Getting Started